smileinnovation/weblog/_posts/2019-07-31-what-can-we-do-with-a-magic-leap.md

 subtitle: In this article I will briefly talk about Augmented Reality (AR), what it is and the differences with Virtual Reality (VR).
 Then a more in…
 slug: what-can-we-do-with-a-magic-leap
 description:
-tags: virtual-reality,augmented-reality,magic-leap,hololens,development
+tags:
+- virtual-reality
+- augmented-reality
+- magic-leap
+- hololens
+- development
-author: Sébastien Garcin-Beldowski
+author: segar
-username: sbastiengarcinbeldowski
 ---

 # Magic Leap and Augmented Reality